abdoo5xp/El-Compiler-El-Gamed-/README.md

+# An interpreter built with python
-# El-Compiler-El-Gamed-
+# To Run:
-it is an interpreter built with python, to Run just open your cmd in the file directory where your files exist and type in: python run.py test.lang
+just open your cmd in the file directory where your files exist and type in: python run.py test.lang
 # Kindly Read the ideas.txt please